- Why Marching Band?

 Marching Band is required for the first year only.
 After a student has completed a year of marching band, they do not need to repeat that portion of the course.
 After the first year, students participate in marching band because they want to.
 We have very, very few students who choose to drop the marching portion after their first year.

-The participation fee for Band is set every year, and runs around $400, which includes Band Camp, spreads, banquet, uniform fee and t-shirt.
-Band Bowl trips occur every other year and fees for the trip are announced well in advance.
+The participation fee for Band is set every year and runs between $400 and $500 depending on Band Camp location and other factors.
+The fee includes Band Camp, spreads, after-party meals, banquet, uniform fee, clinician fees, and a t-shirt.
+Band Bowl or Disney trips occur every other year and fees for the trip are announced well in advance.
 Bowl trip participation is optional.
 Band yard signs are also available for a fee, if desired.

 Every Marching Band member is issued a uniform for use throughout the marching season.
-Students are fitted for their uniform during the summer.
+Students are fitted for their uniforms during the summer.
 A uniform fee is included in the Band registration fee.
 In addition, members are asked to purchase additional accessories for a nominal fee.
 Some accessories can be used over multiple years.
-Each member must purchase a Summer Uniform shirt, which may also be used over multiple years.
+Each member must purchase a Summer Uniform shirt and shorts, which may also be used over multiple years.
 Students also must acquire the attire for Concert or Symphonic Band performances.

 For more information, see Uniforms and Concert Attire.

-The Upper Arlington Marching Band marches in the UA 4th of July parade, and usually performs at the Labor Day Arts Festival in Northam Park.
+The Upper Arlington Marching Band marches in the UA 4th of July parade and usually performs at the Labor Day Arts Festival in Northam Park.
 Marching Band conducts rehearsals for the 4th of July Parade in the week leading up to the parade.
-Band families (new and returning) are invited to the annual Family Picnic held a few days prior to the 4th of July parade.
-Band Camp is a week long away camp, typically held in early August.
+Band families (new and returning) are invited to the annual Parade Preview prior to the 4th of July parade.
+Band Camp is held in early August at the High School.
 Uniform fittings are also scheduled in the summer.

 Band Camp is critical for new and returning students to prepare music and marching routines for the start of the marching season.
 It also forms and strengthens relationships among the band members thus coalescing as a band.
 Every effort should be made to attend camp as it is a priority not only for the directors but the students as well.

 Every effort is made to make Band Camp affordable and enjoyable for all students.
-Fees are announced at the end of the school year, and are typically under $400 per student.
-The fee covers not only Band Camp, but spreads, banquet, uniform fee and t-shirt.
+Fees are announced at the end of the school year and are typically around $400-500 per student.
+The fee covers not only Band Camp, but spreads, after-party meals, banquet, uniform fee, clinician fees, and a t-shirt.
 Scholarships may be available for students with demonstrated need.

 Auditions are conducted at the end of Marching Band season to determine band placement.
-Based on the audition, students are placed in either Symphonic or Concert Band.
+Based on the audition, students are placed in either Symphonic, Concert, or Gold Band.
 Symphonic Band is the highest level of high school band and performs more challenging music.

 Students have the option of participating in the Jazz Bands.
-Jazz Bands meets 2-3 times per week from 7–8:00 am. beginning after the conclusion of Marching Band and receives 0.5 credit.
+Jazz Bands meets 2-3 times per week from 7:15–8:00 am beginning after the conclusion of Marching Band and receives 0.5 credit.
 Jazz Bands consists of two groups: Jazz Ensemble and Jazz Lab.
-Membership in Jazz Ensemble is open, by audition or recommendation of the director, to musicians on the following instruments: trumpet, saxophone, trombone, guitar, bass, percussion and keyboard.
-Membership in Jazz Lab is open to students who are members in good standing of 1st period band.
+Membership in Jazz Ensemble is open, by audition or recommendation of the director, to musicians on the following instruments: trumpet, saxophone, trombone, guitar, bass, percussion, and keyboard.
+Membership in Jazz Lab is open to students who are members in good standing of 1st-period band.
 Auditions for the rhythm section of Jazz Lab occur during late October or early November.

 For more information, see the Band Descriptions.

 Auditions are not held for Marching Band.
-All students who have the ability to play an instrument and the desire and commitment to participate in Marching band are accepted.
-Placement in Symphonic and Concert band is done through auditions.
+All students who have the ability to play an instrument and the desire and commitment to participate in Marching Band are accepted.
+Placement in Symphonic, Concert, or Gold band is done through auditions.
 All band students participate in these auditions.
 Music for the audition is made available to the students at the end of marching season.
-Auditions are conducted during the normal 1st period band class, and are done by section.
+Auditions are conducted during the normal 1st-period band class and are done by section.
 Results from the audition are posted upon completion of all auditions.
 Jazz Ensemble auditions are conducted for students interested in that program.

 Band homework is called practice.
 The more a student practices, the better they get.
 Students should practice 30 minutes at least five days a week.